 At disposal sites, loads that contain banned materials can be assessed a fine, plus the cost of removal, clean up or remediation.

 Should any of these items be disposed of in your regular garbage, recycling or green waste, you will receive a contamination notice and your container will not be emptied.
 If you get a notice, please remove the contaminants.
-For options on the recycling or safe disposal of these items, contact the BC Recycling Hotline at (604) 732-9253) or visit them online.
+For options on the recycling or safe disposal of these items, contact the BC Recycling Hotline at (604) 732-9253).

-For more information on this and other waste reduction initiatives, visit Metro Vancouver online or call the Metro Vancouver Information Centre at (604) 432-6200.Go to Top
+For more information on this and other waste reduction initiatives, visit Metro Vancouver online or call (604) 432-6200.Go to Top